 Lameness in dogs

-Dogs can become lame for many reasons.
-A lame dog may have a wound, an insect sting, sprain or a fracture.
+Dogs can become lame for many reasons, such as a wound, insect sting, sprain or fracture.
 Other causes include joint problems, such as osteoarthritis.
-Here you can read more about symptoms, diagnosis and treatment of lameness in dogs - and when it's time to contact a vet!
+In this article we talk about symptoms, diagnosis and treatment of lameness in dogs - and when it's time to contact a vet!

 Symptoms of lameness in dogs

 As a pet owner, it is very important to understand if your dog is lame, as it is a sign that the dog is in pain.
 The level of lameness in dogs varies depending on the cause.
 Symptoms range from the dog looking slightly uneven in its stride, and not putting full weight on the leg, to holding the leg up and walking only on three legs because they do not want to put any weight on it (non-weight bearing).
 It is common for the dog to try and hide pain, so get to know when your dog is normal so that you can spot signs of lameness early.

 There can be many different reasons why dogs can become lame.
 Some causes have a good prognosis, whilst others can be more serious.

 Soft tissue injuries are a common cause of lameness, including muscles, tendons and ligaments.
 For example, cruciate ligament disease, luxating patellas and ligament injuries.